Academic quality and standards

 Policy on remote examinations

 The Policy sets out the broad framework for the management of examinations that are undertaken remotely.
-In the 2020/21 academic year the University moved to digital assessment by default due to the impact of the global pandemic.
-As part of this process the University rapidly developed its approach to digital assessment and its use in future years, sitting alongside more traditional models of on campus assessments such as unseen examinations.
+Due to the global pandemic the University rapidly developed its approach to digital assessment and its use in future years, sitting alongside more traditional models of on campus assessments such as unseen examinations.

 Remote examinations are defined under the policy as: